kongware/ftor/README.md

 ## Limitations

 ftor doesn't infere the types for every single expression and statement in your code.
-It simply uses explicit type annotations for functions and Javascript's introspection capabilities to unify types of arbitrary complex function expressions.
+It simply combines explicit type annotations for functions and Javascript's introspection capabilities to unify types of arbitrary complex function expressions.

 Writing explicit type annotations is laborious and requires a mature sense for types and their corresponding implementations.
 Therefore the real power of ftor's type system will arise from the combination with a typed functional library, which builds upon it.
 This library with dozens of functional combinators and type classes is yet to be developed...